eddmann/eddmann.github.io/_posts/2019/2019-02-09-allocating-secret-santas-with-a-substitution-cipher-using-clojure.md

 ---
 layout: post
 title: 'Allocating Secret Santas with a Substitution Cipher using Clojure'
-meta: 'Documenting how I went about allocating Secret Santas with a substitution cipher using Clojure'
+meta: 'Learn how to allocate Secret Santas using a substitution cipher in Clojure.
+Discover a step-by-step guide to grouping participants and concealing pairings with ROT13 for a secure and fun gift exchange.'
+tags: clojure secret-santa
 ---

-Over Christmas I found myself delving back into a bit of Clojure, one such problem I stumbled upon solving was allocating [Secret Santas](https://en.wikipedia.org/wiki/Secret_Santa).
+Over Christmas I found myself delving back into a bit of Clojure.
+One such problem I stumbled upon solving was allocating [Secret Santas](https://en.wikipedia.org/wiki/Secret_Santa).
 In this post I will discuss how I went about grouping a given list of names based on certain criteria, and then correctly pairing up each person.
-From here, I will then highlight how I expanded upon the solution to allow these allocations to be distributed, hidden from prying eyes with a simple [ROT13](https://en.wikipedia.org/wiki/ROT13) substitution cipher.
+From here, I will highlight how I expanded upon the solution to allow these allocations to be distributed and hidden from prying eyes using a simple [ROT13](https://en.wikipedia.org/wiki/ROT13) substitution cipher.

 <!--more-->

 ## Allocating Secret Santas

-The first problem that I had to tackle was loading in a given text file which contained all the given participants and their gender, in CSV form.
+The first problem that I had to tackle was loading in a given text file which contained all the participants and their gender in CSV form.

 ```
 james,m